 Yoga is taught in public and non-government schools across Australia either within the context of the curriculum or for physical activity, wellbeing or recreation to support the curriculum.
-Classes may be taught during class time, during an elective class time, at lunch time or before and after school.
+Classes may be taught during class time, during elective class time, at lunchtime or before and after school.
 Due to the specific needs of children and teenagers, it is preferred that any yoga taught in the school setting be taught by yoga teachers with a recognised qualification in yoga teaching and additional training and qualification in teaching yoga to children and teenagers.

 Depending on the age and the needs of the students, a yoga class in a school environment can include: